When thinking about averages, we like to think about cookies. Okay, we always like to think about cookies...averages are only a convenient excuse.

-Suppose Paul got 3 cookies and Mary got 5.
+Suppose Paul has 3 cookies and Mary has 5.
 That distribution doesn't seem quite fair.
 Let's redistribute so Paul and Mary each receive the same number of cookies.
-We have 3 + 5 = 8 cookies total, which means to divide the cookies fairly between Paul and Mary we should give each person 4 cookies.
+We have 3 + 5 = 8 cookies total, which means to divide the cookies fairly between Paul and Mary, we should give each person 4 cookies.
 We should do it quickly though, because Mary just caught our eye and we're fairly certain she's onto us.

 Anita got 2 cookies, Jonas got 3, and Ella got 2.
 If we were to redistribute the cookies fairly, how many would each person get?